clevermethod/lessons-sass/README.md

 MACs already have ruby installed! so you just need to:
 >`$ sudo gem install sass`

-you'll want to use sudo to have access to install the framework globally. your computer password will be required.
+* you'll want to use sudo to have access to install the framework globally. your computer password will be required.

 check it is installed correctly
 >`$ sass -v`

-will return the sass version if installed correctly
+* will return the sass version if installed correctly

 ## Converting / Watching

-CSS to SCSS:
+#### CSS to SCSS:
 >`$ sass-convert style.css style.scss`

 This is a crude conversion and will only try to nest your rules as it scans the document from top to bottom.
-It **WILL NOT** attempt to move rules around from the original to combine them or make variables.
+It **WILL NOT** attempt to move rules around from the original source to combine them or make variables.
 Some clean-up may be desired with this option, but is not required.

-SASS to SCSS: (use SCSS over SASS)
+#### SASS to SCSS: (use SCSS over SASS)
 >`$ sass-convert style.sass style.scss`

-SCSS to CSS
+#### SCSS to CSS

-simple one time use:
+**simple one time use:**
 >`$ sass input.scss output.css`

-watch (recompiles whenever the watch file / folder are updated):
+**watch (recompiles whenever the watch file / folder are updated):**

 file:
 >`$ sass --watch input.scss:output.css`